❄️Snowflake Intelligence

 • External access integration for controlled egress traffic

-• euno_impact_analysis: Analyze downstream impacts of schema changes
+• euno_resrouce_impact_analysis: Analyze downstream impacts of changes to a resource

 • Pre-configured agent (EUNO_AGENT) with all four tools